aditya-kumar30/student-performance-ml/README.md

   install.packages(c("rminer", "randomForest"))
   library(rminer)
   library(randomForest)
-- ⚠ Note: Ensure that student-mat.csv and student-por.csv (from /data) are in the R working directory when running the scripts.
+- ⚠ Note: Ensure that [student-mat.csv](./Student-Performance-Project/data/student-mat.csv) and [student-por.csv](./Student-Performance-Project/data/student-por.csv) are in the R working directory when running the scripts.

 ### Execution Order:
 - Replication Scripts: Run the replication scripts which reproduce the baseline results from the original paper.